 Solved!
 Do Air Purifiers Really Work?

 Q: I suffer from seasonal allergies, and a friend suggested I buy an air purifier for my home.
+What does an air purifier do?
 How do they work—and do air purifiers work effectively?

 An air purifier eliminates many common causes of allergies.

 An air purifier is a small device designed to remove such airborne contaminants as pet dander, smoke, and dust.
 According to the Environmental Protection Agency (EPA), a portable air cleaner is one of the most effective ways to improve the indoor air quality in a single room or area.
 However, no matter the quality of the air purifier you buy, no model in the world can banish all of the pollutants in your home.

 Here’s how an air purifier works: Air gets sucked into the device via an internal fan system and is then passed along to the filter inside.
 The filter traps airborne pollutants like dust, and then a fan pushes clean air out into the room.
 There are two basic types of air filters in air purifiers: One eliminates particles and one removes gases—some of these even purport to remove volatile organic compounds (VOCs).

 Check the packaging for acronyms that indicate effectiveness.